harmonydata/harmonydata.github.io/content/en/_index.md

   heading: "Find existing research data with [**Harmony Meta**](https://harmonydata.ac.uk/search/) and retrospectively harmonise questionnaire items with [**Harmony**](https://harmonydata.ac.uk/app/)"
   subheading: Our AI-driven tools help social scientists discover, compare, and unlock existing research data.
   copy: |-
     Research data is often siloed and difficult to find.
 Once found, it is even harder to compare.
 Harmony provides two powerful tools to bridge this gap:

-[Harmony Meta](https://harmonydata.ac.uk/search/): Our new discovery engine that helps you search through vast catalogues of longitudinal studies to find the variables you need.
+    "[Harmony Meta](https://harmonydata.ac.uk/search/): Our new discovery engine that helps you search through vast catalogues of longitudinal studies to find the variables you need."

-[Harmony](https://harmonydata.ac.uk/app/): Our flagship tool that uses Large Language Models to automatically match items from different questionnaires, even across different languages.
+    "[Harmony](https://harmonydata.ac.uk/app/): Our flagship tool that uses Large Language Models to automatically match items from different questionnaires, even across different languages."

   links:
   - heading: Harmony Meta